dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab0/README.md

   - Click on `Tru the latest Dynatrace`
     ![image](img/lab0-newUI-try-latest-dt.png)
   - Click on `Get started`

-1. You are now accessing the new UI with Grail.
+1. You are now accessing the new UI for Grail.
     ![image](img/lab0-newUI-main.png)

 ### Create Dynatrace Access Token

-All we wanted to do here, is quickly get a Dynatrace token and save it for use in the Lab setup.
-To capture the token, follow these steps:
+All we want to do here, is quickly get a Dynatrace token and save it for use in the Lab setup.
+To create the token, follow these steps:

 1. Login into Dynatrace